eltonjr/go-experiments/slice-heap/README.md

 > #### A possible “gotcha”
 > As mentioned earlier, re-slicing a slice doesn’t make a copy of the underlying array. **The full array will be kept in memory until it is no longer referenced.
 Occasionally this can cause the program to hold all the data in memory when only a small piece of it is needed.**

+## Extra

+* What is the cap of the resulting slice?
+* What happens if you keep the last byte instead of the first one?